 A few animal studies propose the possible hepatoprotective properties of lemon juice.
 A 2017 study from the BioMed Research International showed that the antioxidant properties of lemon juice may have protective capabilities in alcohol-induced liver injuries.28

 Q: Does lemon water help the kidneys?

-A: Hydration is a crucial factor in maintaining optimal kidney function as it promotes effective filtration of sodium, urea and other toxins.33 Drinking lemon water is one of the few ways that you can promote fluid intake, with people noting that they were more prone to drinking, as they grew fond of the flavor of lemon water.
+A: Hydration is a crucial factor in maintaining optimal kidney function as it promotes effective filtration of sodium, urea and other toxins.29 Drinking lemon water is one of the few ways that you can promote fluid intake, with some people noting that they were more prone to drinking because of the flavor of lemon water.